Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Methodology

-Existing work on the test generation for conventional software has shown that the selection strategy of mutation operators can have a significant impact on the performance of mutation-based test input generation techniques adopted by \proj~\cite{Athena,jvmdiff}.
-Following prior work, in each iteration, \proj favors a mutation operator with a high probability to make the next mutated input $x$ have a higher fitness values than $\xmax$.
-Unfortunately, it is non-trivial to obtain such probability of mutation operators before the mutation process starts.
+Existing work on test generation for traditional software has shown that the selection strategy of mutation operators can have a significant impact on the performance of mutation-based test generation techniques adopted by \proj~\cite{Athena,jvmdiff}.
+Following prior work, in each iteration, \proj favors a mutation operator that has a high probability to make the next mutated input $x$ have a higher fitness value than $\xmax$.
+Unfortunately, it is non-trivial to obtain such prior probabilities of mutation operators before the mutation starts.

-To tackle the challenge of selecting effective mutation operators, \proj models the problem as a Markov Chain~\cite{markovchain} and uses Monte Carlo~\cite{mcmc} to guide the selection.
-During the test generation, \proj selects one mutation operator from a pool of operators and applies it to the input.
-This process can be modeled as a stochastic process $\left\{op_0, op_1, op_2, \cdots, op_t \right\}$, where $op_i$ is the selected operator at $i$-th iteration.
-Since the selection of $op_{i+1}$ from all possible states only depends on $op_{i}$~\cite{Athena, lemon, jvmdiff},

-this process is a typical Markov Chain.
-Given this modeling, \proj further uses Markov Chain Monte Carlo (MCMC)~\cite{mcmc} to guide the selection of mutation operators in order to mimic the selection from the actual probability.

-Specifically, \proj adopts Metropolis-Hasting algorithm~\cite{mcmc}, a popular MCMC method to guide the selection the mutation operator pool.
-Throughout all iterations, for operator $op$, \proj associates it with a ranking value:

-where $N_{op}$ is the number of times that operator $op$ is selected and $N_{i}$ is the number of times that the fitness value of input is increased after applying $op$.
-These numbers are dynamically updated in the generation as shown in Algorithm~\ref{alg:main}, line~\ref{alg:line:increase}.

-The detailed algorithm for the operator selection given the operator at last iteration $op_{i-1}$ in \proj is shown in Algorithm~\ref{alg:select}.
-Based on each operator's ranking value $v$, \proj first sorts the mutation operators from the largest to smallest (line~\ref{alg:select:line:sort}) and denotes the index of $op_{i-1}$ as $k_{i-1}$ (line~\ref{alg:select:line:getidx}).
-Then \proj selects one mutation operator from the pool (line ~\ref{alg:select:line:select}) and calculates the acceptance probability for $op_{i}$ given $op_{i-1}$ (line~\ref{alg:select:line:prob}):

-where $p$ is the multiplicative inverse for the number of mutation operators in the pool.
-Following the Metropolis-Hasting algorithm, \proj randomly accepts or rejects this mutation operator based on its acceptance probability (line~\ref{alg:select:line:probability_accept}).
-The above process will repeat until one operator is accepted.

 {op_{i-1}} {k_{i-1}} {\textit{op\_list}}